bencz/python-jit/notes/design.md

 Unlike CPython, not everything is an object.
 Trivial types (None, booleans, integers, and floats) do not have reference counts because they're passed by value.
 Modules, functions, and classes also do not have reference counts because they are never deleted.
 Everything else has a reference count; this includes bytes objects, unicode objects, lists, tuples, sets, dicts, and class instance objects.

 The reference count of an object includes all instances of pointers to that object, including instances in CPU registers.
 All functions that return references to objects return owned references.
-All functions compiled by nemesys that take objects as arguments accept only owned references, and will delete those references before returning (that is, the caller is responsible for adding references to arguments, but not deleting those references after the function returns).
+All functions compiled by pyjit that take objects as arguments accept only owned references, and will delete those references before returning (that is, the caller is responsible for adding references to arguments, but not deleting those references after the function returns).
 Some built-in functions take borrowed references as arguments; most notably, the built-in data structure functions take borrowed references to all of their arguments, and will not delete those references before returning.

 ## Conventions

 ### Calling convention

-The nemesys calling convention is similar to the System V calling convention used by Linux and Mac OS, but is a bit more complex. nemesys' convention is mostly compatible with the System V convention, so nemesys functions can directly call C functions without unnecessary register shuffling. nemesys' register assignment is as follows:
+The pyjit calling convention is similar to the System V calling convention used by Linux and Mac OS, but is a bit more complex. pyjit' convention is mostly compatible with the System V convention, so pyjit functions can directly call C functions without unnecessary register shuffling. pyjit' register assignment is as follows:

     register = callee-save? = purpose
     rax      =      no      = int return value, temp values